input-output-hk/marlowe/marlowe-spec-test/README.md

 ```

 ### Add debug information
 When a test fails, it can be useful to inspect the request that the driver is asking and what the client is responding.
-You can add `--trace-cp` to print this information.
+You can add `--trace-cp <path/to/log/file>` to log this information.

 ## Request/Response
-The testing tool (also known as the driver) makes requests to the client process via `stdin` and listens to responses via `stdout`.
+The driver makes requests to the client process via `stdin` and listens to responses via `stdout`.
 For the moment, the two processes communicates via `Json`, but we plan to add `CBOR` in the future.

 The requests are enclosed with triple backtick